damipop7/Dami-Portfolio/README.md

 # Projects
 #### Grocery Exploratory Analysis and Stock Prediction | Forage | Python, Git, Tableau, Kaggle, Google Colab
-- Completed a job simulation focused on Artificial Intelligence for Cognizant’s Data Science team.
+- Completed a job simulation focusing on Artificial Intelligence for Cognizant’s Data Science team.
 - Conducted exploratory data analysis for Gala Groceries, one of Cognizant’s technology-led clients.
-- Prepared a Python module containing code to train a model and output performance metrics for the ML engineering team.
+- Prepared a Python module containing code to train a model and output performance metrics for the Machine Learning engineering team.
 - Communicated findings and analysis in the form of a PowerPoint slide to present the results back to the business.
 [Go to the project](https://github.com/damipop7/DamiForageCognizantArtificialIntelligenceJobSim/tree/main)